kellnergp/BB_Pro_Prediction/README.md

 ## Results
 The outputs of the model were combined with the known results into a dataframe and saved to the file randomForest_model_results.csv.

+## Our model resulted with a 96.7% prediction accuracy.

 ## Contacts

 Marisa Kiger: marisa_krg@yahoo.com